camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
       The attribute specifies a collection, where for each element, an instance will be created.
-See <a href="{{< relref "reference/bpmn20/tasks/task-markers.md#multiple-instance" >}}">Multiple Instance</a> for more information.
+See <a href="{{< ref "/reference/bpmn20/tasks/task-markers.md#multiple-instance" >}}">Multiple Instance</a> for more information.
     </td>
   </tr>
   <tr>